jakubzapletal/bank-statements/README.md

 JakubZapletal\Component\BankStatement\Statement\Transaction\TransactionInterface
 ```

-This behaviour ensures the **same approach to the parsing and results for all cases**.
+This behaviour ensures the **same approach to the parsing and results for all parsers**.

-All abstract classes and standard classes are done to be easy to extend them and rewrite any part of the parsing process.
+All abstract classes and standard classes are easily extendable, allowing implement parsing process of any data.

 The basic statement class: